 27. What are the most common pond pests?

-Raccoons, herons, turtles, ducks, insects, and snakes.
+Blue herons, raccoons, turtles, ducks, insects, and snakes.

 For most ponds, which have an irregular shape, the formula is: Length x Width x Depth x 5.90 = Gallons.
 For ponds which are square or rectangular, and all one depth, the formula is: Length x Width x Depth x 7.50 = Gallons.
 Length, width and depth should be measure in feet.

-29. When should I open my pond?
+29. When do I open my pond?

 30. When do I clean and winterize my pond?